Skip to main content

 sudo apt install -y pgbackrest

-1. Create a configuration directory:
+1. Create the configuration directory:

 sudo mkdir -p /etc/pgbackrest